paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

 (4) **Existing advisory committees**

-  (A) *In general* — An advisory committee that meets the requirements of this section, a resource advisory committee established before September 29, 2018, or an advisory committee determined by the Secretary concerned before September 29, 2018, to meet the requirements of this section may be deemed by the Secretary concerned to be a resource advisory committee for the purposes of this subchapter.
+  (A) *In general* — An advisory committee that meets the requirements of this section, a resource advisory committee established before December 20, 2021, or an advisory committee determined by the Secretary concerned before December 20, 2021, to meet the requirements of this section may be deemed by the Secretary concerned to be a resource advisory committee for the purposes of this subchapter.

-  (B) *Charter* — A charter for a committee described in subparagraph (A) that was filed on or before September 29, 2018, shall be considered to be filed for purposes of this chapter.
+  (B) *Charter* — A charter for a committee described in subparagraph (A) that was filed on or before December 20, 2021, shall be considered to be filed for purposes of this chapter.

   (C) *Bureau of land management advisory committees* — The Secretary of the Interior may deem a resource advisory committee meeting the requirements of subpart 1784 of part 1780 of title 43, Code of Federal Regulations, as a resource advisory committee for the purposes of this subchapter.